 - k.
-Beginning not later than one year before the child reaches the age of 18, the IEP must include a statement that the child has been informed of the rights under IDEA that will transfer to the child when he or she reaches the age of 18. - The IEP of a student who may, after reaching age 18, become eligible to participate in the home-based support services program for adults with intellectual disabilities that is authorized by the Developmental Disability and Mental Disability Services Act [405 ILCS 80] shall set forth specific plans related to that program pursuant to the requirements of Section 14-8.02 of the School Code [105 ILCS 5/14-8.02]. - 7.
+Beginning not later than one year before the child reaches the age of 18, the IEP must include a statement that the child has been informed of the rights under IDEA that will transfer to the child when he or she reaches the age of 18. - I. The IEP of a student who may, after reaching age 18, become eligible to participate in the home-based support services program for adults with intellectual disabilities that is authorized by the Developmental Disability and Mental Disability Services Act [405 ILCS 80] shall set forth specific plans related to that program pursuant to the requirements of Section 14-8.02 of the School Code [105 ILCS 5/14-8.02]. - 8.
+Behavior Intervention Plan.
 The IEP of a student who requires a behavioral intervention plan shall: - a.
 Summarize the findings of the functional behavioral assessment; - b.
-Summarize prior interventions implemented; - c.
-Describe any behavioral interventions to be used, including those aimed at developing or strengthening alternative or more appropriate behaviors; - d.
+Summarize prior interventions implemented; - Describe any behavioral interventions to be used, including those aimed at developing or strengthening alternative or more appropriate behaviors; - d.
 Identify the measurable behavioral changes expected and methods of evaluation; - e.
 Identify a schedule for a review of the interventions' effectiveness; and - f.
-Identify provisions for communicating with the Parents about their child's behavior and coordinating school-based and home-based interventions. - 8.
+Identify provisions for communicating with the Parents about their child's behavior and coordinating school-based and home-based interventions. - 9.
+Private School Placements.
 When an IEP Team determines that no less restrictive setting on the continuum of alternative placements will meet a child's needs, the child may be placed in a State-operated or nonpublic special education facility.
 In such a case, the use of a State-operated program should be given first consideration if appropriate.
-The determination shall be based on recent diagnostic assessments and other pertinent information and made in light of other factors such as proximity to the child's home.
-Before the District places a child or refers a child to such a facility:
+The determination shall be based on recent diagnostic assessments and other pertinent information and made in light of other factors such as proximity to the child's home.95 Before the District places a child or refers a child to such a facility: 96 - a.
+The District will convene an IEP meeting and invite representative(s) of the Stateoperated or nonpublic school to attend to assist in identifying or verifying the